CURocketEngineering/firefly_chi-2021/tutorial/README.md

-# Avionics Programming Start Guide for Beginners (Windows 10)
+# Avionics Programming Tutorial for Beginners (Win 10)
 Jacky Wong.

 To do: Introduce using GitHub, and with Atom/VS Code.